 Dr. John Oakes is starting a three week missionary teaching trip to Russia, Japan, Mongolia and Kyrgistan.
-Right now I am in Tokyo, passing through to Osaka, Japan.
+Right now I am in Kyrgyzstan at a conference for leaders in Central Asia.
 I will be posting regularly while traveling.

 Vladivostok, Russia July 13-16